 Market impacts on investment income.
 The Library's investment portfolio is managed using a similar average maturity to most other governments.
 Market conditions may cause investment income to fluctuate.
-Most funds are invested in the Illinois Funds, which offers a competitive return, liquidity, and safety, all requisites of the Library's investment policy.
+Most funds are invested in the Illinois Funds and the Illinois Metropolitan Investment Fund, which offers a competitive return, liquidity, and safety, all requisites of the Library's investment policy.